 Costs and benefits

-Given that in discussing PPPs we are actually talking about various forms of privatisation, what can we say about the costs and benefits?
-Let's leave aside the actual open-ended character of the polices, and assume for the moment that we are just talking about the present agenda to privatise schools and hospitals.
+Given that we are talking about various forms of privatisation, what can we say about the costs and benefits?
+Let's leave aside the open-ended character of the polices, and assume for the moment that we are just talking about the present agenda to privatise schools and hospitals.
 The first thing to say is that it is mistaken to think that private provision will bring additional funding for these facilities.
 On the contrary, privatisation is merely a more expensive alternative to funding the infrastructure through public borrowing in the traditional way.

 It beggars belief to imagine that large-scale efficiencies can be found by privatising social infrastructure such as schools and hospitals.
 The most likely prospect is that the services will decline.
 In the UK, where private financing has been operating for some years now, the diversion of funds to cover the additional costs for private hospital development has led to a 30 per cent reduction in bed capacity and a 20 per cent reduction in hospital staff.12 An extensive study of the record was also undertaken last year by Tony Blair's favourite think-tank, the Institute of Public Policy Research.
-Although heavily criticised for being a deeply interested attempt to 'talk out' the policy's opponents, the report nevertheless found that the British results showed no significant efficiency gains in hospitals and schools.13
+Although heavily criticised for being a deeply interested attempt to 'talk out' the policy's opponents, the report found no significant efficiency gains in hospitals and schools.13

 This stands to reason, for it has long been recognised that the major opportunity for capturing efficiencies in this area is in the construction phase, which is already conventionally put out to private tender.
-Conceivably, there may also be some gains to be made by tendering for maintenance, or bundling the maintenance task with the construction tender, although these gains are only likely to be small and they are, in any event, hotly contested in the literature.14 Regardless, there is no need to flog private ownership rights or long-term private franchises for schools and hospitals in order to capture these gains.
+Conceivably, there may also be some gains to be made by tendering for maintenance, or bundling the maintenance task with the construction tender, although these gains are only likely to be small and are, in any event, hotly contested in the literature.14 Regardless, there is no need to flog private ownership rights or long-term private franchises for schools and hospitals in order to capture these gains.

 If none of the major risks are transferred under the policy, how can risk be used to justify the policy?
-The answer is that the State governments have adopted an idiosyncratic definition of risk.
-Ever since Frank Knight (1921), conventional economic literature has defined risk as an actuarial concept, applying to randomness that may affect returns that can be specified in terms of insurable numerical possibilities (as with the likelihood of rain, or lottery tickets).
+The answer is that the governments have adopted an idiosyncratic definition of risk.
+Ever since Frank Knight (1921), conventional economics literature has defined risk as an actuarial concept, applying to randomness that may affect returns that can be specified in terms of insurable numerical possibilities (as with the likelihood of rain or lottery tickets).
 Beyond this strict definition, the probability of random occurrences affecting returns is a matter of subjective belief, or the concept shades into the broader concept of 'uncertainty'.17

-The final point on the costs and benefits of the policies is that PPPs also create new and potentially very costly political and technical risks.
+The final point on the costs and benefits is that PPPs also create new and potentially costly political and technical risks.
 Given that the policies cannot, and explicitly do not, transfer the residual risks to the private firms, this means that the governments are automatically exposed to moral hazard - or the practice of regulatory gaming in order to shift any unspecified or unanticipated costs back onto the public.

-Aside from the risks that come with moral hazard, the arrangements also create new technical risks.
+Aside from the risks in moral hazard, the arrangements also create new technical risks.
 Anyone who has read my book on the failures in the Sydney and Adelaide water infrastructure, or who has been following the corporate crisis in the US, will know that there are many ways in which firms can increase their earnings without enhancing productivity by exposing the public to additional risks.20 Many of the technical and accounting risks that comprise the actors in Water's Fall are applicable within privatised schools and hospitals, where we can also find other specific risks.